Tibor Rubin

 Tibor "Ted" Rubin (June 18, 1929 – December 5, 2015) was a Hungarian-American Army Corporal.
 A Holocaust survivor who immigrated to the U.S. in 1948, he fought in the Korean War and was awarded the Medal of Honor for his actions during the war, as a combatant and a prisoner of war (POW).

-Rubin received the award from President George W. Bush on September 23, 2005, 55 years after the Korean war.
+Rubin received the award from President George W. Bush on September 23, 2005, 55 years after the Korean War.
 Rubin was repeatedly nominated for various military decorations, but was overlooked because of antisemitism by a superior.
 Fellow soldiers who filed affidavits supporting Rubin's nomination for the Medal of Honor said that Rubin's sergeant "was an anti-Semite who gave Rubin dangerous assignments in hopes of getting him killed".
 In November, 2016, President Obama signed legislation renaming the Long Beach California VA Medical Center after Rubin.

 Early life

 Rubin was born on June 18, 1929, in Pásztó, a Hungarian town with a Jewish population of 120 families, one of six children (by three marriages) of shoemaker Ferenc Rubin.

 When Tibor was 13, Ferenc and Rosa Rubin (Tibor's stepmother) tried to send him to safety in neutral Switzerland, but he was caught and sent to the Mauthausen concentration camp in Austria.
 He was liberated by American combat troops when they arrived at Mauthausen on May 5, 1945.
-Both of his parents and a sister perished in the Holocaust.
+Both of his parents and a sister were murdered in the Holocaust.